Updated October 2025.

 This can often result in disputes between the landlord and tenant.

-Businesses should be careful when signing a lease and make sure the make-good clause is fair, detailed and transparent.
+Therefore, businesses should be careful when signing a lease and make sure the make good clause is fair, detailed and transparent.

-Condition reports are very important when it comes to the make-good clause.
+Condition reports are very important when it comes to a provision for make good.

 It’s imperative that a condition report is made before moving in and fitting out your office, so that the condition of the property before your tenancy is firmly documented.

-This will help your business avoid any issues with the make-good clause at the end of the tenancy period.
+This will help your business avoid any issues with your make good provision at the end of the tenancy period.

 When leaving the premises, you should employ a company like MakeGoods to handle the entire make-good process.